JeremiahPetersen/Auto-Story-GPT/README.md

 2. Story Idea: continue the story with dialog including Leela

---> Selected “Leela” clicked generate (Edited some of the story at the BOTTOM OF THE PAGE to remove unwanted sentences.)
+--> Selected “Leela” clicked generate *Edited some of the story (bottom of page) to remove unwanted sentences.

 3. Story Idea” next scene with Zoidberg